 Heather Richmond from Devon is a choreographer, performer and Artistic Director of Heather Walrond Dance Company.
 She will travel to Fiji to lead a choreographic project with 10 international artists in order to develop choreographic knowledge and experience of Fijian dance and culture.
 The scholarship is for £718.

-Louisa Borg-Constanti Potts is the Learning and Participation (Dance) Programme manager at TrinityLABAN Conservatoire of Music and Dance.
+Louisa Borg-Constanzi Potts is the Learning and Participation (Dance) Programme manager at TrinityLABAN Conservatoire of Music and Dance.
 She will travel to Limassol, Cyprus to take part in an international collaboration to research, develop and produce a cross-arts experimental production which has been in process since 2017.
-The scholarship is for £220.
+The scholarship is for £220. report